Video Processing with Workflows¶

 WorkflowVideoMetadata

-input to store metadata related to video frames, including FPS, timestamp, video source identifier, and file/stream flags.
+input to store metadata related to video frames, including declared FPS, measured FPS, timestamp, video source identifier, and file/stream flags.
 While this may not be the final approach for handling video metadata, it allows us to build stateful video-processing blocks at this stage.
 If your Workflow includes any blocks requiring input of kindvideo_metadata

 , you must define this input in your Workflow.
 The metadata functions as a batch-oriented parameter, treated by the Execution Engine in the same way asWorkflowImage